 Discuss future plans.

-Give readers a sneak peek at what you’ll do in the coming year(s) to start generating interest.
+Give readers a sneak peek at what you’ll do in the coming months or even year(s) to start generating interest.
 This creates great buying emotions like; anticipation, FOMO and excitement.

 Review a book.